KWAMEOB/KWAMEOB/README.md

 - 👋 Hi, I’m @KWAME
 - 👀 I have a keen interest in the fields of Business Analytics, Data Science, and Data Analytics.
-- 🌱 Currently, I am pursuing an MBA degree with a focus on Business Analytics at the University of West Florida.
+- 🌱 Currently, I am pursuing an MBA degree focusing on Business Analytics at the University of West Florida.
 - 💞️ I am interested in collaborating on projects related to Data Analytics, Business Analytics, and Data Science.
 Please feel free to reach out to me.
 - 📫 To contact me, please use the email address kwameowusubaah@gmail.com.ess kwameowusubaah@gmail.com.